ShareChat: A Dataset of Chatbot Conversations in the Wild: Preliminary Analysis

 \subsection{Topic Analysis}

-We classify each user message into one of 24 predefined topic categories using multilingual LLMs Llama-3.1-8B-Instruct \footnote{https://huggingface.co/meta-llama/Llama-3.1-8B} under a few-shot prompting setup.
-To enable large-scale processing, we run inference with 4-bit quantization, batch size 32.
+We classify each user message into one of 24 predefined topic categories using multilingual LLMs Llama-3.1-8B-Instruct \footnote{https://huggingface.co/meta-llama/Llama-3.1-8B-Instruct} under a few-shot prompting setup.
+To enable large-scale processing, we run inference with 4-bit quantization, batch size of 32.
 Model outputs are normalized through a post-processing pipeline to handle formatting variants and stray meta-responses, ensuring reliable mapping to our fixed taxonomy.
+To validate the classifier, two authors independently labeled 100 English user messages sampled from the five platforms.
+Inter-annotator agreement was substantial (Cohen's $\kappa = 0.701$); after adjudicating disagreements into a gold-standard label set, the LLM classifier achieved $82.0\%$ accuracy and a macro-F1 of $76.9\%$ against the gold-standard labels.
 For downstream analyses, the 24 fine-grained categories are further consolidated into seven higher-level groups to support both granular and coarse-grained comparisons across platforms.
-The 7 high-level categories of user requests are plot in the Figure.~\ref{fig:avg_topic_discovery}.
+The seven high-level categories of user requests are plotted in Figure~\ref{fig:avg_topic_discovery}.
+Overall, the averaged distribution reveals that information seeking remains the core driver of LLM interactions, with creative, technical, and advisory uses forming important but secondary dimensions of user behavior.